latent-to/developer-docs/docs/learn/synchronized-halving.md

 - **Later subnets** (ADR >> 1): Liquidation price significantly below spot — substantial haircut risk

 This asymmetry makes staking in later subnet cohorts fundamentally riskier, even when the underlying subnet performance is identical.

+### 2.4 Halving "speed‑up" (interval compression)

+**The mechanism**: As global TAO halvings reduce ALPHA injections (α_in) while ALPHA emissions (α_out) maintain their original pace until the subnet reaches its own local halving, the total ALPHA issuance becomes increasingly dominated by emissions rather than injections.

+**The consequence**: Since ALPHA halvings are triggered by reaching fixed issuance thresholds, and emissions now represent a larger fraction of total issuance, each successive ALPHA halving threshold is reached more quickly.
+This creates a compression effect where halving intervals progressively shorten over time.

+**Real impact**: A subnet that initially had 2-year halving intervals might see this compress to 18 months, then 12 months, and eventually approach a "singularity" where halvings occur nearly every [block](#block).
+This completely disrupts the intended tokenomics and makes long-term planning impossible.

 ### 2.5 One root cause